 About the project

-ABARES Social Sciences Program leads the research and the National Grains Diagnostic and Surveillance Initiative (NGDSI) funds it.
+ABARES Social Sciences Program is leading this research which is funded by the National Grains Diagnostic and Surveillance Initiative (NGDSI).

 The NGDSI is a partnership between the Grains Research and Development Corporation (GRDC) and departments responsible for agriculture across the Australian Government and various state governments.